---linkImports When using Toil's importFile function for staging, input files are copied to the job store.
-Specifying this option saves space by symlinking imported files.
-As long as caching is enabled Toil will protect the file automatically by changing the permissions to read-only.
+--linkImports When using a filesystem based job store, CWL input files are by default symlinked in.
+Specifying this option instead copies the files into the job store, which may protect them from being modified externally.
+When not specified and as long as caching is enabled, Toil will protect the file automatically by changing the permissions to read-only.